How to Elope in Olympic National Park

 - Have a picnic

-- Explore the coast
+- Look for star fish on the coast

 - Kayak, boat, or paddle board on the lake

-- Relax in some hot springs
+- Relax in the hot springs

 - Backpack to hidden lakes